-Video Sermon by Joseph W. Tkach to Worldwide Church of God Members, January 1995
+Video Sermon by Tkach to Worldwide Church of God Members, January 1995

 It should be noted that when the changes were made, there were no tears of remorse from the leaders for all the exploitation and lies that had been perpetrated on members over the decades.
 The focus was simply on "doctrinal changes" which was merely a distraction.

 The following transcript consists of excerpts from the three-hour sermon given by Joseph W. Tkach, Sr.2 to the members of the Worldwide Church of God to present "the changes."
 This is the sermon that Joseph W. Tkach, Jr. has called "the Christmas Eve sermon."3 The truth is that the video was delivered to all congregations on January 7, 1995.
 This transcript will show the manner in which the new changes were first delivered to the members, with confusion, double messages, shouting and blaming (which are mind control techniques).
 Also notice how many times the word "we" is used, instead of the leadership taking responsibility for what they had taught the members.
-(Contradictory statements and inappropriate usage of grammar is the speaker's error.
-Bolding and color for emphasis is ours.)
+There are many subtle messages in this sermon.
+(Note: Contradictory statements and inappropriate usage of grammar is the speaker's error.
+Bolding for emphasis is ours.)

 More info is covered in: